-Easy Shrimp Scampi is a classic but simple dish to prepare, taking only 5 minutes to cook.
+Easy Shrimp Scampi is a classic but simple dish to prepare, taking less than 10 minutes to cook.
 Its extraordinary sauce of garlic, white wine, and butter surrounds fresh succulent shrimp that is cooked to perfection.
 Serve it over pasta with a piece of crusty French bread and a chilled Chardonnay and you have a meal fit for kings.

 Preparing the Shrimp: